VijayaY836/Customer-Support-Resolution-Agent/ARCHITECTURE.md

 4. **Idempotency keys on `issue_refund`** — currently nothing stops the same ticket from filing two approval requests for the same order if the model retries; worth deduplicating in `ApprovalQueue.create`.
+5. **Concurrency-safe backend override** — the per-request `LLM_BACKEND`
+   swap in `main.py` (see above) is scoped correctly for one user, but would need a request-local context instead of a shared global under real multi-user load.
+6. **A larger, statistically grounded fairness test set** — expand past 12 tickets / one identity variable (name) to cover more scenarios, more identity signals, and an actual significance test rather than a fixed 0.15 threshold.